Welcome to the shameless self-promotion page.

 Seminars

-I run regular study groups in MaGui baguazhang, visiting most twice a year.
-Please refer to the class schedule page for details on the times and contacts for each study group: Halifax, Guelph, Quebec city, Winnipeg, Medicine Hat, Victoria, and the UK (Basingstoke, Belfast, Nottingham).
-Please email if you are interested in setting up a seminar or private classes.
+I run regular study groups in Baguazhang and Xingyiquan (including their weapons), visiting twice a year.
+Please refer to the class schedule page for details on the times and contacts for each study group: Guelph, Winnipeg, Vancouver, Victoria, and the UK (Basingstoke).
+Please email if you are interested in setting up a seminar in a different place or private classes where I am.

 More details for those who want to really check out my credentials.